-We Started To Live On A Budget –
+We Lived On A Budget –

-We Simply Put Our Credit Cards In The Back Of Our Wallets -
+We Kept Our Credit Cards –

 We Learned To Manage Our Cash –

-I Stopped Thinking “I Deserve This”
+I Stopped Thinking “I Deserve This” –

-In the past, I could justify almost any purchase by saying to myself – “I deserve this…” It didn’t how much it cost, or how little we had, I could somehow rationalize the use of my credit card.
-In fact, I can distinctly remember thinking – “What’s a little interest?
-I work hard, I want it, so I’m going to get it…” When I think back to some of the silly things I purchased, and how I justified those purchases, I feel so ashamed.
-What was I thinking?
-Better yet, was I thinking?
-Now, instead of thinking – “I deserve this…” – I try to think – “Can I truly afford this…”
+In the past, I could justify almost any purchase by saying to myself, “I deserve this…” It didn’t how much it cost, or how little we had, I could somehow rationalize the use credit.
+In fact, I can distinctly remember thinking, “What’s a little interest?
+I work hard, I want it, so I’m going to get it.”

 Now, instead of thinking, “I deserve this.”
 I think, “Can I truly afford this?”